 Making a complaint not in good faith will be viewed as a serious offence, and may be subject to discipline up to and including discharge of an employee, and/or the severing of the relationship with a Board member, supplier, or other stakeholder.

 Procedure for Making a Complaint

-To file a complaint or Reportable Activity, please use the Complaint Report Form below.
-Once you have completed the form, click on the SEND button which will forward your complaint on a confidential basis to the Chair of the Board’s Governance and Board Development Committee, who has the responsibility for investigating such complaints and taking the appropriate action.
+To file a complaint or Reportable Activity, please click on the REPORT button which will forward your complaint on a confidential basis to the Chair of the Board’s Governance and Board Development Committee, who has the responsibility for investigating such complaints and taking the appropriate action.